netlify/markdown-to-sanity/bin/blogs/2019-04-04-netlify-dev-our-entire-platform-right-on-your-laptop.md

 ---
-title: 'Netlify Dev — our entire platform, right on your laptop'
+title: ' Netlify Dev — our entire platform, right on your laptop'
 description: >-
   Netlify Dev is our next step on the road to making the experience of developing for the web as productive, simple, and predictable as possible.